rohitrana17/rohitrana17/README.md

 » Worked on Several **Data Structures and Algorithms problems.**

-» I started writing [Blog posts](https://dev.to/rohitrana) back in April 2021 which now has more than [30,000 friendly readers](https://dev.to/devteam/the-7-most-popular-dev-posts-from-the-past-week-312l).
+» I started writing Blog posts back in April 2021 which now has more than [30,000 friendly readers](https://dev.to/devteam/the-7-most-popular-dev-posts-from-the-past-week-312l).

 » I usually write about Development, Life lessons and the stuff I love.Hopefully, you will find some of them interesting too: https://dev.to/rohitrana

 » As I aspire to learn and grow more I'll be diving more under the hood of Full-Stack Development.
-[Let’s connect and talk more!](https://www.linkedin.com/in/rohit-rana17/)